Minnie Driver Takes Aim at Ex Matt Damon: Men Like Him ''Cannot Understand What Abuse Is Like'

 "I honestly think that until we get on the same page, you can’t tell a woman about their abuse," she continued.
 "A man cannot do that.
 No one can.
 It is so individual and so personal, it’s galling when a powerful man steps up and starts dictating the terms, whether he intends it or not."

-In Wednesday's episode of ABC News' Popcorn With Peter Travers, Damon shared his views regarding the wave of sexual misconduct allegations in Hollywood—and in doing so, opened himself up to widespread criticism.
-As more people come forward to expose their abusers, the actor said, "I think we're in this watershed moment.
+In Wednesday's episode of ABC News' Popcorn With Peter Travers, Damon shared his views regarding the wave of sexual misconduct allegations in Hollywood and got some serious criticism for his comments.
+The Oscar-winning actor said, "I think we're in this watershed moment.
 I think it's great.
 I think it's wonderful that women are feeling empowered to tell their stories—and it's totally necessary."

+However, Damon then argued there is "a spectrum of behavior" that people should take into consideration.

-In the interview, Damon also commended Louis CK for being remorseful in his apology.
-“That’s the sign of somebody who – well, we can work with that...I don’t know Louis CK.
+In the interview, Damon also commended Louis CK for being remorseful in his public apology.
+“That’s the sign of somebody who—well, we can work with that...I don’t know Louis CK.
 I’ve never met him.
 I’m a fan of his, but I don’t imagine he’s going to do those things again.
 You know what I mean?
 I imagine the price that he’s paid at this point is so beyond anything."

 As to Damon's differentiating different levels of abuse, Driver told the publication, "How about: it’s all f--king wrong and it’s all bad, and until you start seeing it under one umbrella it’s not your job to compartmentalize or judge what is worse and what is not."